 Stains On Walls And Surfaces

 Cigarettes and marijuana tend to leave marks on curtains, lamps, and counters.
 The nature of the blemish depends on the period the surfaces were exposed to smoke.
 You can easily see cigar smoke on wallpapers, especially those painted in recent times.
 Other than affecting fellow tenants, nicotine, and marijuana sweat the walls’ paint.
 It makes them faint and unpleasant.
-The damage on wall paint is among the main reason many apartments barn smokers.
+The damage to wall paint is among the main reason many apartments are barn smokers.

 Even after tenants use incense, candles, and diffusers to get rid of cigarette and marijuana smell, the smell is still notable.
 They tend to stick around the room for some time, especially in apartments with poor ventilation.
 Burning candles are the first red flag for people smoking in their apartment.
 It is normal to light just one, but they are most likely covering up for some smell if they do it regularly.
 You can detect the smell from the couches, carpet, curtains, and rugs when inside the room.
 The problem is getting rid of the odor once the tenant leaves the apartment, which is costly.